Lzww0608/Low-Level-Design/Design-Pattern/Behavioral Patterns/README.md

 # Memento
 Memento is a behavioral design pattern that lets you save and restore the previous state of an object without revealing the details of its implementation.

+# Chain of Responsibility
+Chain of Responsibility is a behavioral design pattern that lets you pass requests along a chain of handlers.
+Upon receiving a request, each handler decides either to process the request or to pass it to the next handler in the chain.